Quick Guide to Fixing Computer Hardware

 If your computer loses the date or time across sessions, you probably have a dead battery.
 This is the little round watch-type battery that keeps configuration information across sessions, the CMOS battery.

-Before you replace the battery, write it down any unique configuration information you've entered into your UEFI/BIOS panels.
+Before you replace the battery, write down any unique configuration information you've entered into your UEFI/BIOS panels.
 Because this procedure will erase it, and you'll need to know it to re-enter it later.

 After you've totally shut down your computer and disconnected it from the electrical socket, open it up, then pry out the battery and replace it.
 They cost only a few bucks.
-After you install the new battery, update the date and time and re-enter any unique configuration info into the UEFI/BIOS.
-Here's how the battery might look on a desktop's motherboard:
+Most computers use the battery shown, a CR2302.

 Computer -- Is Noisy